spwashi/resume/README.md

 # Made with Love

+!!! scroll to the bottom if you only want to see the picture !!!

 These days, I keep my resume as an SVG built from the ground up.
 SVG is a graphically-powerful, document-based markup language, which makes it a great option for representing creative intent.

+This way, I can send people a link, and if they need to copy and paste all the text, I can rest assured knowing it's well-structured.

 Building it by hand helps me remain aware of which thoughts or ideas of mine feel easy to express or give life.
 I like to keep this in mind